AdnaneSen/TSP-ACO/README.md

 the second one shows the optimal path marked with a red line.
 The Python code returns the optimal distance as well as a list of nodes to follow in order, along with their coordinates.

+-The code "Interface_TSP.py" (to be placed in the same file as the previous code) is an implementation of an interface that allows the user to freely create nodes on a 500x400 frame.
+After creating the nodes, the user can click on the "Résoudre" (Solve) button to execute the algorithm, display the optimal distance, and draw the best path.
+The user can also adjust the parameters from the interface, such as the "number of ants," "number of iterations," and "pheromone evaporation rate"...